-We are committed to ensuring that our suppliers adhere to the highest standards of ethics, and we are strengthening a requirement on our suppliers to demonstrate that they provide safe working conditions where necessary and treat workers with dignity and respect and act ethically and lawfully in their use of labour.
+We expect our suppliers to adhere to the highest standards of ethics and demonstrate that they provide safe working conditions and treat workers with dignity and respect, and act ethically and lawfully in their use of labour.

 As far as possible, we utilise suppliers that we are satisfied meet ethical purchasing requirements, for example using Fair Trade items.